mwj8410/Dais/README.md

 ### Data Sources ###
 At first glance, and perhaps for a while, this may seem synonymous with a database.
 The scope of this project does not permit a full demonstration of the difference, but leveraging this concept can greatly simplify some projects.

 First, don't think of a database as a database.
-Instead, think of it as a data source.
+Instead, think of it as a source of data.
+If you apply that description further,

 ToDo: Complete this section